 Hotel: Hotel Hirsch, Fussen

 Day 7, Neuschwanstein Castle and Tegelberg

-We start the day in Hohenschwangau.
+Start the day in Hohenschwangau.
 On one hill overlooking the little village you have the neo-gothic castle of Hohenschwangau and on the other side above the village is a wooded mountain spur and Neuschwanstein – the fairytale castle of ‘mad’ King Ludwig.
-We take a leisurely stroll up the wooded road to enjoy a guided tour through Neuschwanstein Castle’s state rooms, king’s apartments, halls and throne room; all reminiscent of a Wagner operatic saga.
-Later this afternoon we will take a cable car ride up to Tegelberg to take in the excellent views down onto the fairytale castles far below.
+Take a leisurely stroll up the wooded road to enjoy a guided tour through Neuschwanstein Castle’s state rooms, king’s apartments, halls and throne room; all reminiscent of a Wagner operatic saga.
+Later this afternoon, you will take a cable car ride up to Tegelberg to take in the excellent views down onto the fairytale castles far below.
 Your evening is at leisure in Füssen.
 (B)

 Note: The guided tour through Neuschwanstein Castle incorporates climbing up and down a number of staircases and, as there are no elevators, the inside visit to the castle this morning may not be suitable for those with walking difficulties or limitations.